Armed neighborhood watch group forms to protect Kenosha subdivision

-The armed men were Jason Ottum and Gilbert Rosales, part of a group of about 10 residents of the Kenosha subdivision that have been out nights since Tuesday protecting their neighborhood in light of the unrest in Kenosha.
+The armed men were Jason and Gilbert, part of a group of about 10 residents of the subdivision that have been out nights since Tuesday protecting their neighborhood in light of the unrest in Kenosha.

-Despite the we-mean-business message the group conveys to passing motorists, Ottum and and Rosales were anything but threatening Thursday night.
+Despite the we-mean-business message the group conveys to passing motorists, The men were anything but threatening Thursday night.
 They were sincere in their concern for their neighbors and city.

-“All we’re doing is making sure the community here is able to go asleep, sleep fine and are not worried about anything,” said Rosales.
+“All we’re doing is making sure the community here is able to go asleep, sleep fine and are not worried about anything,” Gilbert said.

 The effort was launched after a Neighborhood Watch meeting held in the wake of violence that ensued largely in the city's Downtown and Uptown districts after the police shooting Aug.
 23 of Jacob Blake.

-“We had a neighborhood Watch meeting, about 20 of us assembled and talked about what we should do," said Ottum, who has lived in the neighborhood about 20 years.
+“We had a neighborhood Watch meeting, about 20 of us assembled and talked about what we should do," said Jason, who has lived in the neighborhood about 20 years.

 Several ideas were thrown about and what was initially settled on was if sentrys in the neighborhood saw potential trouble, they would drive through the subdivision and honk their horns so residents would know something was happening.